yusnarsetiyadi/yusnarsetiyadi/README.md

 <br />
 </h1>

-Hi, I'm [Yusnar Setiyadi](https://github.com/yusnarsetiyadi), a Backend Developer who started his career with the Golang Programming Language.
-I pay a lot of attention to the Experience, Architecture, and Code Quality of the projects I develop.
+Hi, I'm [Yusnar Setiyadi](https://github.com/yusnarsetiyadi), a Backend Engineer who started his career with Golang and PHP Programming Language skills as well as PostgreSQL and MongoDB databases.
+Mastering the basic Java and JavaScript programming languages for implementing client side programming.

+I pay a lot of attention to the Experience, Architecture, and Code Quality of every project I develop as well as unit testing achieved a minimum average coverage of 80%.

 My ambition is to learn all technology in IT field.
 I really like technology, especially with technology that never stops developing until now.
 I also enjoy starting a new project, and collaborating to achieve that goal.

 About business?
 Collaborate with me on future projects.
 [Go to GitLab](https://gitlab.com/yusnarsetiyadi/)